-When considering the guiding principles set out in section 8.2 the Northwoods Clubhouse Recreation Center serves most of them reasonably well.
+When considering the guiding principles, the Northwoods Clubhouse Recreation Center serves most of them reasonably well.
 It is suitable for use by persons of differing skill levels, it primarily serves Association members, and it provides space for special events and TD clubs.

-It falls short in terms of conservation and parking.
-It does not promote the conservation or enhancement of TD's natural resources.
-Admittedly, it was built prior to many of the laws enacted to better protect wetlands and other resources.
-Likewise, the Clubhouse site is short of parking.
+The Clubhouse site is short of parking.
 Increasing parking will be needed in the coming years.
 When large-scale events are held at the site, such as the TD Annual Members Meeting, a bus shuttle service could ameliorate the parking shortfall.